needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsAsyncOperationHandle.md

+---
+uid: addressables-async-operation-handling
+---
 # Async operation handling
-Several methods from the [`Addressables`](xref:UnityEngine.AddressableAssets.Addressables) API return an [`AsyncOperationHandle`](xref:UnityEngine.ResourceManagement.AsyncOperations.AsyncOperationHandle`1) struct.
+Several methods from the [`Addressables`](xref:UnityEngine.AddressableAssets.Addressables) API return an [`AsyncOperationHandle`](xref:UnityEngine.ResourceManagement.AsyncOperations.AsyncOperationHandle) struct.
 The main purpose of this handle is to allow access to the status and result of an operation.
 The result of the operation is valid until you call [`Addressables.Release`](xref:UnityEngine.AddressableAssets.Addressables.Release(UnityEngine.ResourceManagement.AsyncOperations.AsyncOperationHandle)) or [`Addressables.ReleaseInstance`](xref:UnityEngine.AddressableAssets.Addressables.ReleaseInstance(UnityEngine.GameObject)) with the operation (for more information on releasing assets, see documentation on [memory management](MemoryManagement.md).

 When the operation completes, the [`AsyncOperationHandle.Status`](xref:UnityEngine.ResourceManagement.AsyncOperations.AsyncOperationHandle) property is either [`AsyncOperationStatus.Succeeded`](xref:UnityEngine.ResourceManagement.AsyncOperations.AsyncOperationStatus) or [`AsyncOperationStatus.Failed`](xref:UnityEngine.ResourceManagement.AsyncOperations.AsyncOperationStatus).
 If successful, you can access the result through the `AsyncOperationHandle.Result` property.